Ultimate Wolverine: The Winter Soldier (#1-6)

 After subduing the Winter Soldier, Prostovich surmises that something happened to him in the last mission.
 Prostovich enters a sphere beneath the Kremlin called the "Cerebellum" and has the Phoenix fix Logan's mind.
-A Directorate X log reveals that Charles Xavier's brain is kept in cryogenic stasis after his death.
+A Directorate X log reveals that Charles Xavier's brain has been kept in cryogenic stasis after his death.

 In Rasputingrad, a bar owner says goodbye to his patrons at closing time.
-While sweeping his bar, he tells Leech and Artie Maddicks that everyone is gone and that a driver from the Opposition will be there soon.
+While sweeping his bar, he tells Leech and Artie Maddicks that everyone is gone and that a driver from the Opposition will arrive soon.
 After serving the two food, the bar owner heads outside to throw out the garbage and is confronted by the Winter Soldier.
 A flashback reveals that the bar owner is Victor Creed as Logan has Creed promise to him that he will kill him if he becomes the Rasputin family's puppet.
 Back in the present, the fight is intensified as Creed rips off the mouth mask.
 Chyornaya Vdova shows up and hits the Winter Soldier with a dart while Creed tells Leech and Artie that their ride has arrived.

 While chained up in a cell, Logan breaks free and is confronted by someone called "The One".
 He restrains Logan and sees how he was made a tool of the Rasputin family.
-After fighting through the hallucinations, Logan wakes up in the Opposition's headquarters as he is met by its members Abigail Brand, Chyornaya Vdova, Sabretooth, Beast, Leech, Artie, and Mikhail Rasputin, who was previously presumed dead.
+After fighting through the hallucinations, Logan wakes up in the Opposition's headquarters and meets Abigail Brand, Chyornaya Vdova, Sabretooth, Beast, Leech, Artie, and Mikhail Rasputin.
 Beast discusses David Haller, who he had encountered in cyberspace.
 Beast placed David into his mainframe and eliminated his alternate personalities, causing him to become "The One".
 Without "The One", the opposition would have died off years ago.
 While Mikhail raises some questions, Beast thinks that David can be trusted.